Skip to content

 Do I Need to Undergo a Medical Examination to Take Out Mortgage Protection?

 Most likely, no. Over 90% of applicants are approved for mortgage protection without a medical, and with some companies the acceptance rate is even higher.
-For example, SuperValu Life Insurance’s chosen partner approves almost 98% of all applications.
+For example, SuperValu Life Insurance’s partner approves almost 95% of all applications.
 One of the main reasons is that nowadays, application forms provide much more detailed information to life companies, meaning the requirement for further medical information on the applicant is reduced.
 In certain circumstances (for example, where a high level of cover is required or the applicant has an ongoing medical condition), they may request a PMA (private medical attendant’s or doctor’s report) or a nurse medical to be completed.

 Do You Have to Take Out Mortgage Protection from your Lender?